jsturtz/CS467_ProjectMidas/README.md

-# CS467_ProjectMidas
-Midas is a machine learning pipeline project
+Project Midas is a Machine Learning project to predict fraud in credit card transactions